arjun-menon/pypage/docs/index.rst

 .. toctree::
    :maxdepth: 1

-pypage is a document templating engine for Python programmers with a short learning curve.
+pypage is a document template engine for Python programmers with a short learning curve.

 **Why use pypage?**

 -  Easy to pick up.
 Syntax similar to Python's.
--  You need an eval-based templating engine.
+-  You need an eval-based template engine.

 **What does it look like?**